Archdale Parkhill

-Sir Robert Archdale "Archie" Parkhill KCMG (27 August 1878 – 2 October 1947) was an Australian politician who served in the House of Representatives from 1927 to 1937.
+Sir Robert Archdale "Archie" Parkhill KCMG (27 August 1878 – 2 October 1947) was an Australian politician who was a member of the House of Representatives from 1927 to 1937.
 He began his career in politics as a campaign director for the Commonwealth Liberal Party and Nationalist Party.
-He later joined the new United Australia Party in 1931, and served as a minister in the Lyons Government between 1932 and 1937.
+He later joined the new United Australia Party in 1931, and served as a minister in the Lyons government between 1932 and 1937.

 Early life

 Parkhill was born on 27 August 1878 in Paddington, New South Wales.
 He was the son of Isabella (née Chisholm) and Robert Parkhill, his father being a stonemason.
 He was educated at public schools in Paddington and Waverley before finding work as a clerk.
 In 1904, Parkhill was elected to the Waverley Municipal Council.
 In the same year, he was appointed secretary of the Liberal and Reform Association.
 He married Florence Ruth Watts on 9 May 1906.

 Party politics

-In July 1909, Parkhill was chosen as secretary of the newly formed New South Wales Federal Liberal League.
+In July 1909 Parkhill was chosen as secretary of the newly formed New South Wales Federal Liberal League.
 The new organisation was formed to support the parliamentary "Fusion" Liberal Party formed by Alfred Deakin and Joseph Cook.
 Influenced by his mentor Joseph Carruthers, Parkhill made the Liberal Party and its successor the Nationalist Party, extremely efficient political machines.
 He directed nineteen Federal and State election and referendum campaigns between 1904 and 1928, presiding over the introduction of new campaign techniques such as film and radio.
 Despite his professionalism, he was also unscrupulous, being sued for libel in 1914.
 His most successful campaign was for the 1925 Federal election, when he combined fear of Bolshevism, with which the opposition Labor Party was sometimes associated, with traditional Australian aspirations of home ownership.

 Due to his considerable success and efficiency, Parkhill became a national figure, and was closely involved in the formation of the Nationalist Party after the split in the Labor Party due to the issue of conscription in 1916.
 He became closely associated with Prime Minister Billy Hughes, who had led the Labor split, and was the central figure in the organisation of the Nationalist Party under both Hughes and his successor, Stanley Bruce.
 In this capacity, he served as secretary of the Australian National Federation.
 In another role, as secretary of the New South Wales Consultative Council from 1919 to 1929, he organised fund-raising for the ANF's Victorian equivalent, the National Union.